August 31st

 Meaning of the subhAShita:

 He who has wisdom has strength.
 Where is that strength for the foolish?
 The intoxicated lion in the forest got thrown down by the rabbit.
-(In the panchatantra story of The Lion and the Rabbit.)
+(In the Panchatantra story of The Lion and the Rabbit.)

 Commentary: